Idearia/wp-tests/README.md

 1. When you run the test, WordPress will be automatically loaded.

 Have a look in the [the example folder](examples).
 You'll find:
-- an [example test](examples/WordPressTest.php) where we create, fetch and delete a WordPress post.
+- an [example test](examples/WordPressTest.php) that creates, fetches and deletes a WordPress post;
 - an [example phpunit.xml](examples/phpunit.example.xml) file with the available options.